mbabynames search ✿

 Victoria Kate

-"noble and strong" (Victoria) meets "pure" (Kate).
+"victory" (Victoria) meets "pure" (Kate).
 The combination reads as complete.
 Neither name overshadows the other.
 At 3 syllables, Victoria needs a shorter middle to stay balanced.
 Kate does that.

 Victoria Dawn